matter-labs/zksync/docs/architecture.md

   Server application exists in two available forms:

   - Monolithic application, which provides all the required functionality from one binary.
 This form is convenient for the development needs.
-Corresponding crate is `core/bin/server`.
+The corresponding crate is `core/bin/server`.
   - Microservices applications, which are capable of working independently from each other:
-    - `Core` service (`core/bin/zksync_core`) maintains transactions memory pool and commits new blocks.
+    - `Core` service (`core/bin/zksync_core`) maintains the transactions memory pool and commits new blocks.
     - `API` service (`core/bin/zksync_api`) provides a server "front-end": REST API & JSON RPC HTTP/WS implementations.
     - `Ethereum Sender` service (`core/bin/zksync_eth_sender`) finalizes the blocks by sending corresponding Ethereum transactions to the L1 smart contract.
-    - `Witness Generator` service (`core/bin/zksync_witness_generator`) creates input data required for provers to prove blocks, and implements a private API server for provers to interact with.
+    - `Witness Generator` service (`core/bin/zksync_witness_generator`) creates input data required for provers to prove blocks and implements a private API server for provers to interact with.

 Thus, in order to get a local zkSync setup running, the following has to be done: